7. Security Considerations

 - Potential DNS cache poisoning attacks

-Therefore, DNS configuration must be carefully managed to prevent private address information leakage.
+Therefore, DNS configuration must be carefully managed to prevent leakage of private address information.

 7.5 Internal Threats